terraframe/m2eclipse-ajdt/README.md

 This plugin provides support for Eclipse build procedure in maven projects that use `aspectj:compile`.
 Without this plugin you may see warnings such as "Plugin execution not covered by lifecycle configuration: org.codehaus.mojo.aspectj-maven-plugin ..."

-This plugin supports multiple different forked versions of aspectj-maven-plugin.
+This plugin supports multiple different forked versions of `aspectj-maven-plugin`.
 Following `groupId` values for this plugin are recognized:
  * `org.codehaus.mojo`
  * `com.nickwongdev`
  * `com.github.m50d`
  * `se.haleby.aspectj`
  * `io.starter`

-I need this plugin personally and therefore I plan to maintain it for personal purposes.
+I need this plugin for work stuff and plan to maintain its compatiblity with Eclipse (mostly packaging related updates).
+Any updates for this plugin are expected to happen when somehing breaks my use-case.
+I welcome any patches and pull requests.

 If you find this plugin useful, you are free to use and distribute it according to the original license.